 If this is the case, there are lots of other options to explore, and Study Inn has rooms available all year round.
 Ranging from premium student studio setups through to luxury student apartments, these can accommodate your every need, so you still get to enjoy living away from home for the first time whether you go through clearing or not.

 Of course, your A-levels will be awarded differently to in previous years, which has led to some confusion among sixth-form students.
+Teachers will be asked to grade their students.
+These grades will be based on a combination of mock exams and coursework.
 However, this is not the only change to your learning that’s likely to result from covid-19.

-Unlike in previous years, some students will find that the start of term is delayed for one to two weeks and that lessons are delivered in both traditional and online formats.
+Unlike in previous years, some students will find that lessons are delivered in both traditional and online formats.
 This means you’re likely to be spending more time in your accommodation than you otherwise might, so it’s especially important to pick your new home with care.

 Want to find out more about the luxury student accommodations that are available from Study Inn?
 Then contact our team today.
 We are always happy to help with any questions or queries you might have.Back to news